Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 \subsubsection{The spin-up in the MW}

 Given our interest in the initial phases of angular momentum build-up in the disc, we focus mainly on the chemical thick disc.
 In Figure~\ref{fig:mw_illustration_spinup}, we show the distribution of circularities as a function of metallicity considering high-$\alpha$ stars with $[\alpha/\rm{Fe}]>0.165$ and guiding radii within $R_{\rm{g}}<10\,\rm{kpc}$.
-We find similar features in the accumulation of angular momentum as in previous studies \citep{belokurov2023,chandra2024, akshara2024}, namely a metal-poor component for the stellar halo, a sharp transition coinciding with $\rm{[Fe/H]}\sim-1.2$, and then a more gradual increase in median circularities at higher metallicities ($\rm{[Fe/H]}>-1$).
+We find similar features in the accumulation of angular momentum as in previous studies \citep{belokurov2023,chandra2024, viswanathan2024}, namely a metal-poor component for the stellar halo, a sharp transition coinciding with $\rm{[Fe/H]}\sim-1.2$, and then a more gradual increase in median circularities at higher metallicities ($\rm{[Fe/H]}>-1$).

-There is a discussion in the literature as to the nature of the increase in circularity as a function of metallicity, and whether the rise is steady \citep[e.g.][]{akshara2024} or rapid \citep[e.g.][similar to ours]{chandra2024}.
-We have checked that the difference in conclusions between the two studies is almost purely driven by the selection cuts performed on the $[\alpha/\rm{Fe}]\text{--}[\rm{Fe/H}]$ plane.
-Indeed, the cuts performed by \cite{akshara2024} discard an important fraction of stars with $\alpha$-abundances below $[\alpha/\rm{Fe}]=0.3$ at low metallicities.
+There is a discussion in the literature as to the nature of the increase in circularity as a function of metallicity, and whether the rise is steady \citep[e.g.][]{viswanathan2024} or rapid \citep[e.g.][similar to ours]{chandra2024}.
+We have checked that the difference in conclusions between the two studies using the same data by \cite{li2024} is almost purely driven by the selection cuts performed on the $[\alpha/\rm{Fe}]\text{--}[\rm{Fe/H}]$ plane.
+Indeed, the cuts performed by \cite{viswanathan2024} discard an important fraction of stars with $\alpha$-abundances below $[\alpha/\rm{Fe}]=0.3$ at low metallicities.
 This naturally removes a large fraction of high-$\alpha$ stars which would belong to the stellar halo, artificially boosting the contribution from stars with disc-like kinematics at all metallicities.
-We have checked this is the case by performing a comparison between the two methods, finding that the two converge to similar results when relaxing this condition.
+We have checked this is the case by performing a comparison between the two methods on the same dataset by \cite{li2024}, finding that the two converge to similar results when relaxing this condition.

 It is interesting to note that despite our focus on high-$\alpha$ stars, we still notice a relatively rapid change from unordered to orderly circular motion in the MW occurring over the range $-1.3\lesssim\rm{[Fe/H]}<0$.